BerkeleyLab/Marble/README_fab.txt

 Gerber, Drill, IPC-D-356, Board stackup, BoM, and X-Y placement.

-The design is created in, and these manufacturing files are mostly exported from, KiCad version 5.1.2.
+The design is created in, and these manufacturing files are mostly exported from, KiCad version 5.1.5.

-This is an 8-layer, 1.6mm board.
-Materials and thicknesses according to the board stackup description: marble-stack.txt
+This is an 12-layer, 1.6mm board.
+Materials and thicknesses according to the board stackup description: marble-stack.txt marble-stack.csv

 Design rules are 0.10 mm space, 0.10 mm trace, 0.152 mm drill (0.35mm pad).
-The overall board size follows the AMC double-width standard, approximately 149 mm x 184 mm.
+The overall board size follows the AMC double-width standard, approximately 150 mm x 180 mm.

-The layout is set up for gold-fingers on the AMC edge, but this prototyping run does not need that process step.

 Copper Gerber files, in order: marble-F_Cu.gbr